-For the fastest loading times, use files with pixel dimensions divisible by 8 (most unedited digital images have these dimensions by default), and a maximum pixel size of 1920×1080 .
+For the fastest loading times, use files with pixel dimensions divisible by 8 (most unedited digital images have these dimensions by default), and a maximum resolution of 1920 x 1080.

 Your media appears in the Media tab under Current Commands.
 The media displays until the next M130 displays a different file, or M131 clears the media tab contents.